tmundargi-ai/bluff-brain/README.md

 ```

 # Option 2: Deploy as a static site
 The game is a single React component (`bluff-brain.jsx`) with no external dependencies beyond React itself.
-You can deploy it to:
-- Vercel — `npx vercel`
-- Netlify — Drag and drop the build folder
-- GitHub Pages — Push to `gh-pages` branch
+I used this option: Deploying the project to Vercel.

 ---